eeimont1/FTC-11241-Blue-Steel/README.md

-# FTC Team 11241 "Blue Steel" - 2025-2026 Season
+# FTC Team 11241 Blue Steel

 ## Welcome!

 Welcome to the official code repository for the 2025-2026 season!
-This project contains all our team's robot code for the *FIRST* Tech Challenge.
+This project contains all our team code for 2025-2026.

 ## Requirements